enguy-hub/BayDetect/README.md

 - 1/ Create the `BatchInput` JSON file needed to execute `run_detector_batch.py`.
 - 2/ Run MegaDetector with `run_detector_batch.py` script using the `BatchInput` JSON file create from `Processing Function 1` as input file, and produce a `MegaDetected` JSON file as the result.
-- 3/ Convert the output `MegaDetected` JSON file from executing `run_detector_batch.py` into a `CSV metadata` file.
+- 3/ Convert the output `MegaDetected` JSON file created from `Processing Function 2` into a `CSV metadata` file.
-- 4/ Sort the images that were `megadetected` into separated folders based on their 'detected' classes using the `CSV metadata` file.
+- 4/ Sort the images into separated folders based on their `megadetected classes` using the `CSV metadata` file created from `Processing Function 3`.

 **Utility Functions**
 - 1/ Find and replace the names of multiple folders at once.